marc2332/bliss/doc/docs/motion_hook.md

 Both methods receive a motion argument.
 It is a list of `bliss.common.axis.Motion` objects representing the current motion.

-You are free to implement whatever you need in `pre_move` and `post_move`.
+Motion hook objects also have an `init()` method that can be overwritten: it is called once, when the motion hook is activated for the first time.
+Its goal is to allow some initialization before `pre_move` and `post_move` are called.
+For example, it is allowed to iterate through the `.axes` dictionary, and to

+!!! warning
-However, care has to be taken not to trigger a movement of a motor which is being moved.
+    Care has to be taken not to trigger a movement of a motor which is being moved in one of the `init()`, `pre_move()` or `post_move()` method.
 Doing so will most likely result in an infinite recursion error.

 You can use `pre_move()` to prevent a motion from occuring if a certain condition is not satisfied.
 In this case `pre_move()` should raise an